haggy/Ajaxy-Websockets/README.md

 ```

 That's it!
-This is just using a basic node HTTP web server.
 It can also be used with express.

 ```javascript
 var express = require('express');